zaboople/essay/Software/OOP.md

     afile.v:
         private int function foo(string s){....}

-This tells the compiler that that foo() can only be accessed by other functions in the same file (afile.v).
+This tells the compiler that that `foo()` can only be accessed by other functions in the same file (afile.v).
 How is this going to make my life easier?
-By whittling the scope of foo() down from "the world" to "just here".
-I've given us an elementary level of *scope control*.
+By whittling the scope of foo down from "the world" to "just here", I've given us an elementary level of *scope control*.
 This makes our program a little bit more straightforward, with a minimum of additional complexity.

 We could also enhance this concept of *file* privacy to add *directory* privacy, with something like a `dir` keyword, so that our function can only be called from files in the same directory; in Java this is called "default" access because it's assigned by the *absence* of a keyword (confusing, no?).
 This is a useful scope control tactic as well, but for simplicity I'll leave directory-private out of my examples[<sup>1</sup>](#Footnotes).